instamatic-dev/instamatic/readme.md

 ## Package dependencies

-Check [setup.cfg](setup.cfg) for the full dependency list and versions.
+Check [pypoject.toml](pypoject.toml) for the full dependency list and versions.

 ## Documentation